 Hello there fellow budget travelers!
-Today I’m tackling the carry-on bag, one of the most essential pieces you’ll need for your upcoming trip.
+Today I’m tackling the carry-on bag, one of the most essential pieces you’ll need for your upcoming trip, and how you can pack for one week in one carry-on bag allowance.

 I prefer traveling with just a carry-on for several reasons.
 First, I have an unhealthy fear that my checked bag will get lost.
 I know, it’s unlikely, but the thought of being in a foreign country without my clothes, toiletries and clean underwear unnerves me.